 Taking extra folic acid before you become pregnant and in the first three months as part of a healthy pregnancy diet, could help reduce the likelihood of neural tube defects, such as spina bifida.

-Screening for Down’s syndrome and other genetic disorders is offered to all pregnant women.
-There are different ways of carrying out Down’s syndrome screening tests, and if the screening shows a high risk, then a diagnostic test will be offered.
+Screening for Down’s syndrome and other genetic conditions is offered to all pregnant women.
+There are are a range of Down’s syndrome screening tests, and if the screening shows a high likilihood, then a diagnostic test will be offered.

 All pregnant women will be asked questions about their family origins to see if they should be offered a blood test to screen for sickle cell disorder and thalassaemia.